EDS-Bioinformatics-Laboratory/reseda/DOCS/run-with-picas.rst

 Upload PiCaS jobs with picas/createTokens.py JSON-FILES (json files that were created in the previous step)

+Create a "view" in the database with picas/createViews.py

 .. code-block:: bash

    cd picas
    python createTokens.py ../tokens/*
+   python createViews.py

 Starting the jobs
 -----------------